shadowga/website/_docs/1/e-servworlds.md

 We have different types of worlds so operators may choose the environment they would like their build in.

 ## Switching worlds
-Worlds can be switched by any player.
+Worlds can be switched by any member.
 To do this, we have the command `/world`, which allows you to specify different types of worlds to visit.
 Most worlds have a custom alias command that teleports you there.
-Different types of worlds can be accessed by different types of players.
+Different types of worlds can be accessed by different types of members.

 ### The Flatlands
 The flatlands is the default world you spawn in.